 APP Calculation

 APP is calculated as an annual rate then applied to the relevant period as a proportion of that rate.
-The annual rate of APP is calculated as follows for any employee who is paid other than monthly (eg weekly, fortnightly, lunar, quarterly, half yearly).
+The annual rate of APP is calculated as follows for any employee who is paid other than monthly (for example, weekly, fortnightly, lunar, quarterly, half yearly).

 Member paid other than monthly